NonstopGgggg/Advance-Com-prog-Project/README.md

 These elements are structured as follow: **Speaker: Message \image:Image Path**

 ### Common problems:
-":" must be added after speaker to pinpoint where the name ends.\n "\image" must be added before image to pinpoint that the following text is Image Path.
+":" must be added after speaker to pinpoint where the name ends.

+"\image" must be added before image to pinpoint that the following text is Image Path.